 Elevating storytelling across a global brand platform

-Inconsistent layouts: Editorial stories lacked rhythm and visual hierarchy.
+Inconsistent layouts: Editorial stories lacked rhythm and visual hierarchy, making long-form content difficult to navigate.

-Cumbersome workflows: Editors had to hack together layouts, slowing down publishing.
+Cumbersome workflows: Editors had to manually piece together layouts, slowing down publishing and creating bottlenecks.

-Limited scalability: The system didn’t flex well across global markets or seasonal campaigns.
+Limited scalability: The system couldn't flex across global markets or adapt to seasonal campaigns without significant redesign effort.

 Project Details